mathe-matician/zIRC/README.md

 1. With an existing IRC client
 2. With the test client

 Both are useful for various reasons.
-The only existing IRC client zirc has been tested with is [Halloy](https://halloy.squidowl.org/index.html).
+Using any existing client should work as the server is compliant with the protocol - but it may be worth mentioning I've only tested it with [Halloy](https://halloy.squidowl.org/index.html) and [Emacs IRC client](https://www.gnu.org/software/emacs/erc.html)

 Another useful way to test is to use both clients.
 For example:
 1. Start the chat server